AwSomeSiz/Atermiter_X79G_Hackintosh/README.md

 • BIOS - X79GA00E
 • Processor - Intel® Xeon® E5-1650 v2
 • Graphics - Asus ROG Strix AMD Radeon RX 570 4GB
-• Memory - 16GB DD3-ECC 1600 MHz by Samsung (4x4)
+• Memory - 16GB DDR3-ECC 1600 MHz by Samsung (4x4)
 • Storage devices - KingSpec SSD 512GB for MacOS and Netac NVMe SSD 1TB for Windows 11

 What doesn't work:
 • Built-in Audio (will fix it some later, now I triyng to run Monterey installer)

-Do not forget to update SMBIOS in config.plist and good luck with your usage, Bro!
+Do not forget to **update SMBIOS** in config.plist and good luck with your usage, Bro!

 ![About System](https://user-images.githubusercontent.com/85404291/164888633-3c24ca9a-2078-4724-ba79-df72a38fc251.png)